 The Australian Securities and Investment Commission's MoneySmart website provides financial guidance to help you make the most of your money.
 There is useful information on debt management, credit repair, reverse mortgages, unclaimed money and many other tools and resources to help you balance your budget.
 The website also has information about scams, advice on dealing with loan rejections, tips on how to avoid sales pressure and who to go to if you have a complaint.

 Services to manage health care expenses

 Medicare payments are now made electronically.
 You need to register your bank account details to access these payment options:

 - at the doctor's—many doctors can lodge your claim for you

-- through our Online Services where you can lodge some Medicare claims online.
-It is fast, secure and available 24 hours a day, seven days a week
+- through your Medicare online account, you can lodge some Medicare claims online.
+It is fast, secure and available 24 hours a day, seven days a week through myGov

 The Medicare Safety Net provides financial assistance for high cost, out-of-hospital medical services that attract a Medicare benefit.
 Once you reach a Medicare Safety Net threshold, you may be eligible for additional Medicare benefits.

 If you are not eligible for Medicare, you can claim an exemption from paying the Medicare levy in your income tax return.